 My mother said, "You can go broke on bargains."
 How true that is.

 We want you to have the most information YOU need.
-That cost a bit more up front, but anything less could cost you thousands in the long run.
+That costs a bit more up front, but anything less could cost you thousands in the long run.
 We research the assessment records, consult with trades peoples, keep a cadre of advisors on retainer to bring their expertise to bare on the data we find in your house, have the field inspection data reviewed by a second inspector before sending out the report, send you our monthly newsletter with maintenance tips, give you direct access to our client care team, have radon, termite, sewer scoping, indoor air quality, mold services, no-cost post-inspection consultations, AND offer the repair estimate pricing so you have an idea of what it cost to repair the deficiencies discovered.

 Keep in mind YOUR GET WHAT YOU PAY FOR.
 Hire the bargain inspection and get a "bargain" you're likely to regret.
 Here's an idea: ask your bargain inspector what their continuing education policy is.
 Most likely it is the state minimum of 12 hours every two years.
 Ask JMR and you'll find that we require 24 HOURS EVERY YEAR; that's FOUR TIMES the state minimum.
 Also, what is their professional affiliation?
 The majority of inspector ride the shirttails of others that participate and take leadership roles in the actual oversight of state licensing and the training of home inspectors.
 Who do you want?
 At JMR we are associated with the American Society of Home Inspectors, the national professional organization that holds the highest standards for home inspectors.